-With an open mind and honest heart each man and woman must consider their own living situation.
-At this very moment in time, as you are reading this, if the electricity were to go out for 48 hours and you were unable access a grocery store would you and your family continue to live comfortably?
+With an open mind and an honest heart, each man and woman must consider their own living situation.
+As you are reading this if the electricity were to go out for 48 hours and you were unable to access a grocery store, would you and your family continue to live comfortably?
 Replace electricity with tap water.
 If you turned on the tap and nothing came out, how long could you live comfortably without external assistance?

 Each and every man and woman has choices to make.
 Living an artificial life might be a simple default, but it is still a choice.
 Deciding to ignore the subject or put your blind faith in the benevolent state is still a conscious decision.
-Like all things in life, decisions have consequences and unlike the artificial world, you cannot hit the ‘reset’ button when things get tough.
+Like all things in life, decisions have consequences.
+Unlike the artificial world, you cannot hit the ‘reset’ button when things get tough.

 For more detailed information about personal, family, and community preparedness and self-sufficiency, take a look at the “Patriot Fire Team Manual” from Paul Markel, available as a paperback or Kindle version..

 - The Evolution of Pistol Sights - June 6th, 2018

 - 4 Items Every Armed Citizen Should Carry - April 12th, 2018